SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   In the ``"dynamic"`` and ``"dynamic2"`` modes, :py:data:`clrw` is set to the maximum by default.

-.. py:data:: every
+.. py:data:: reconfigure_every

   :default: 1

   The number of timesteps between each dynamic reconfiguration of the vectorized operators, when using the ``"dynamic"`` (or ``"dynamic2"``) vectorization modes.
 It may be set to a :ref:`time selection <TimeSelections>` as well.

-.. py:data:: default
+.. .. py:data:: default
+..

-  :default: ``vectorized``
+..  :default: ``vectorized``
+..

-  Default state when one of the dynamic computational mode is activated and no particle is present in the patch.
+..
+Default state when one of the dynamic computational mode is activated
+..  and no particle is present in the patch.

 ----